-SBBCollege administrative offices are open from 8:00 a.m. until 7:00 p.m.
-(Pacific), Monday through Thursday and 8:00 a.m. until 5:00 p.m. on Fridays.
+SBBCollege administrative offices are open from 8:00 a.m. until 6:00 p.m.
+(Pacific), Monday through Friday.

 At our campus locations, instruction is offered Monday through Thursday.
 On these days, campuses are open until classes are concluded, except during legal holidays and breaks.